isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Introduction.md

 #### **A Virtual Showcase on Bras Basah**

 There is much to discover in Bras Basah.
-To gain fresh insight and new perspectives into what’s shaped the precinct into what it is today, check out our specially curated virtual online showcase [here](https://curiocity.nlb.gov.sg/events/bb-showcase/intro) or view [this](https://uploads.knightlab.com/storymapjs/be07f88bbb474da1dff518b7264b010c/bras-basah-resource-map/index.html) resource map.
+To gain fresh insight and new perspectives into what’s shaped the precinct into what it is today, check out our specially curated virtual online showcase [here](https://curiocity.nlb.gov.sg/events/bb-showcase/intro) or view [this](https://uploads.knightlab.com/storymapjs/be07f88bbb474da1dff518b7264b010c/bras-basah-resource-map/index.html) story map.

 ________